 If brutally difficult old-school games are your thing, Alice in the Secret Castle will appeal.
 The game boasts 64 rooms of NES-style hell, with a curious game mechanic that hides walls when you hold the 'A' button.
 Progression therefore becomes a case of mastering taxing and relentless (but rewarding) puzzle-oriented platforming.

 In this game, golf met solitaire and they decided to elope while leaving Mr. Puzzle Game to fill the void.
 What's left is an entertaining bout of higher-or-lower, draped over a loose framework of golf scores, with a crazed gopher attempting to scupper everything.
-You get a few courses for free with Fairway Solitaire and can use IAP to buy more.
+You get loads of courses for free with Fairway Solitaire Blast and can use IAP to buy more.

 It's clear you'll never see Nintendo games on iOS, but PicoPicoGames is the next best thing: a collection of tiny, addictive NES-like minigames.
 Frankly, we'd happily pay for scrolling shooter GunDiver and the Denki Blocks-like Puzzle; that they're free and joined by several other great games is astonishing.

 42. Fun Run 2